TierraMC/website/content/authors/admin/_index.md

 #- Visitors

 ---
 I am a researcher at the London School of Economics and Political Science (LSE).

-My research explores XXX.
+My research examines the political economy of modernity in Morocco with attention to how modernity narratives are employed to justify or change social/cultural practices.